bootdotdev/blog/content/about.md

 You learn most effectively when you're in your [zone of proximal development](https://en.wikipedia.org/wiki/Zone_of_proximal_development), the place just *outside* of your comfort zone.
 There are just two rules for staying in the ZOPD:

-1. Don't waste your time-solving problems that you already know how to solve
+1. Don't waste your time solving problems that you already know how to solve
-2. Don't waste your time-solving problems that are impossible for your skill level
+2. Don't waste your time solving problems that are impossible for your skill level

 ### 9. Get an on-site, full-time job first